The Careers Group, University of London: Structure and Organisation

-Each college careers service is managed independently, with their own strategy, services and provision tailored to their own College.
-They are headed by a Head of Service who is a Careers Group employee, alongside Deputies and Careers Consultants who are also employed by the University of London.
+Each college careers service was managed independently, with their own strategy, services and provision tailored to their own College.
+They are headed by a Head of Service who was a Careers Group employee, alongside Deputies and Careers Consultants who are also employed by the University of London until 2024.

 Additional staff in each College, including supporting Employer Engagement, Systems, Student Engagement, Communications, Entrepreneurship, Work-based Learning, Data and Research are employed locally by the respective local colleges.

-The Central Services team consists of:
+The Central Services team consisted of: